 You are taking anticoagulants: Theoretically, usnic acid may have additive effects with anticoagulant medications.

-You are taking drugs that are substrates of Cytochrome P450 3A4: Usnic acid can decrease the effects of such drugs.
+You are taking drugs that are substrates of Cytochrome P450 3A4: Animal studies suggest usnic acid can decrease the effects of such drugs.
 Clinical relevance is not known.

 Usnic acid can cause liver damage when used in high doses.

 Allergic reactions have been reported with topical use.

 Usnic acid is a secondary metabolite of lichens.
 Some species of lichens have been used in traditional medicine for pain relief, fever, and wound healing.
 Usnic acid is used as a preservative in cosmetic products.
 It demonstrated antioxidant (1), anti-inflammatory (2), antimicrobial (3)(4), antiproliferative and anticancer (5)(6)(7)(8), and dermal burn healing (9) properties in vitro and in animal models.
 A clinical study using a formulation of usnic acid and zinc showed effectiveness against genital human papillomavirus infection (10).

 Over-the-counter supplements that contain usnic acid have been promoted for weight loss but scientific evidence is lacking (11).
 Misuse of usnic acid products has been associated with severe hepatotoxicity (12)(13)(14).